aqlaboratory/openfold/README.md

 `/usr/bin`, their `binary_path` command-line arguments can be dropped.
 If you've already computed alignments for the query, you have the option to skip the expensive alignment computation here with `--use_precomputed_alignments`.

-If you wish to use a specific template as input, you can use the argument `--use_custom_template`, which then will read all .cif files in `template_mmcif_dir`.
+If you wish to use **custom templates** as input, you can use the argument `--use_custom_template`, which then will read all .cif files in `template_mmcif_dir`.
 Make sure the chains of interest have the identifier _A_ and have the same length as the input sequence.
+The same templates will be read for all sequences that are passed for inference.

 `--openfold_checkpoint_path` or `--jax_param_path` accept comma-delineated lists
 of .pt/DeepSpeed OpenFold checkpoints and AlphaFold's .npz JAX parameter files,